suchipi/test-it/packages/tests/README.md

-This package contains integrations tests for Zayith.
+This package contains integrations tests for Test-It.